iamshishirgaire/IOE-Syllabus-Data/faculties/agriculture/6sem/engineering_economics.md

-# Syllabus

-## **ENGINEERING  ECONOMICS**

-<p align="center"><strong>ENGINEERING  ECONOMICS</strong><br>
-		  </p><p><strong>Course  Objective:</strong> <br>
-  After  completion of this course the students will be able to:</p>

-1. Understand the basic terms, concepts  and principles of economics required for management decisions.
-2. Prepare simple farm planning and  budgeting to modify existing tools and equipment for better crop production or  repair and maintenance work of them.
-3. Carryout the simple economic and  financial analysis in the field of agricultural engineering.

-## **Course Outline**

 1. **Basic Terms and Concepts in Economics [10 hours]**
     * Definition and Scope
     * Basic Concepts of Goods, Utility,  Value, Wealth, Equilibrium and Margin